 6.1 Sharing and compatibility between Earth stations on aircraft and vessels and current and planned fixed service stations

 Working Party 5C sent WP 4A a reply liaison statement, Document 4A/47, providing information on FS stations in the 12.75-13.25 GHz band.
-In that document WP 5C indicated that Annex 3 Table 18, reproduced below, of Recommendation ITU-R F.758-7 “System parameters and considerations in the development of criteria for sharing or compatibility between digital fixed wireless systems in the fixed service and systems in other services and other sources of interference (11/2019)” contains parameters that can be used for sharing/compatibility studies.
-Furthermore, WP 5C informed WP 4A that contributions were received containing updated information on FS system characteristics for the band 12.75-13.25 GHz and that WP 5C will provide WP 4A updated information before the deadline of 15 June 2021, that should be taken into account in studies under this agenda item.
+WP 5C indicated that Annex 3 Table 18, reproduced below as Table 6.1-1, of Recommendation ITU-R F.758-7 “System parameters and considerations in the development of criteria for sharing or compatibility between digital fixed wireless systems in the fixed service and systems in other services and other sources of interference (11/2019)” contains parameters that can be used for sharing/compatibility studies.
+Furthermore, WP 5C sent another reply liaison statement, Document WP 4A/265, containing additional information on FS system characteristics for the band 12.75-13.25 GHz and these are provided in Table 6.1-2.
+The parameters in these two tables besides additional characteristics and operational parameters submitted by administrations directly or indirectly on assignments in the fixed service, as well as any update of the database (MIFR and in-process), that will be provided by the BR before and up to 23 July 2021, should be taken into account in studies under this agenda item.

 WP 5C also informed WP 4A of three other recommendations which may help with the sharing and compatibility studies: